ocliamd/UOCIS322-P7/README.md

 #### Summary
 You will still maintain your `brevetsapp` service, and `mongodb` service that you've had since project 5, that will remain UNCHANGED.

-## Tasks

-You'll turn in your credentials.ini using which we will get the following:

-* The working application with two parts.

-* Dockerfile

-* docker-compose.yml

-## Grading Rubric

-* If your code works as expected: 100 points.
-This includes:
-    * Basic APIs work as expected in part 1.
-    * Decent user interface in part 2 including the three functionalities in the UI.

-* For each non-working API in part 1, 15 points will be docked off.
-Part 1 carries 45 points.

-* For the UI and the three functionalies, decent UI carries 15 points.
-Each functionality carries 10 points.
-In short, part 2 carries 45 points.

-* If none of them work, you'll get 10 points assuming
-    * `README` is updated with your name and email ID.
-    * `credentials.ini` is submitted with the correct URL of your repo.
-    * `docker-compose.yml` works/builds without any errors.

-* If the `docker-compose.yml` doesn't build or if `credentials.ini` is missing, 0 will be assigned.